AlexAlestra100/Alexander-Alestra/README.md

 This is a combination of all my programs developed by me during my academic career.
 This should be used for job prospecting only.
-I will not be responsible if any of the code code is used for anything in conjunction with academic dishonesty or illegal.
+I will not be responsible if any of the code is used for anything in conjunction with academic dishonesty or illegal.